vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

       autocmd mail setlocal spell
     augroup END

-The second is that this hook is set up every time vimrc is loaded, regardless of whether a mail file is being edited.
-It makes more sense to put this into a [filetype plugin][fp].
+However, we can avoid this boilerplate.
+The second thing to note is that this hook is set up every time vimrc is loaded, *regardless* of whether a mail file is actually edited in that session.
+It makes more sense to put this into a [filetype plugin][fp] or **ftplugin**.

 A file placed in `~/.vim/ftplugin/mail.vim` will be detected and run whenever a new buffer's filetype is set to `mail`.
-This is set up by the long `filetype.vim` file in the Vim runtime when activated by `filetype plugin on`.
-The hooks do a lot of work to detect the type of any given file, and to run the appropriate filetype plugins, so there's no need for the `autocmd` hooks here;
-we already have hooks loaded, and a place to put the definition, so we can just put this single line in there:
+The hooks that do this are set up by the long `filetype.vim` file in your `$VIMRUNTIME` Vim runtime when activated by `filetype plugin on`.
+They do a lot of work to detect the type of any given file, and to run the appropriate filetype plugins, so there's no need for the `autocmd` hooks here; we already have hooks loaded, and a place to put the definition, so we can just put this single line in there:

     setlocal spell